 Each party has an opportunity to express their case, what they consider to be the central issues and their desired outcome.
 The mediator will then assist in finding a settlement that all parties are happy with in order to bring the matter to a conclusion

-To make an application you will need to complete an application form and submit this with a copy of the relevant contract (if applicable) and the administration fee.
+To make an application you will need to complete an application form and submit this with an indemnity letter, a copy of the relevant contract (if applicable) and the administration fee.

 Further details of the application process and how the scheme works are available in the guidance notes and the application process document.